 By now, many residents of New Jersey have heard of the rather high-profile case of an actor charged with gun crimes due to his involvement in a low-budget movie shoot.
 The actor has vowed to fight the charges despite the fact that he could face serious time in state prison if he is convicted on the weapons charge.
 Despite this, the actor has received some support from state politicians including Assemblyman Jon Bramnick who stated that “This actor is shooting a movie with no criminal intent whatsoever … Common sense dictates that this guy should not be facing (jail).”

 However, he is still currently facing jail time.
 This matter shows the serious and strict nature of NJ firearms laws that can extend to weapons, like BB guns, that one would potentially not consider as being subject to gun laws.
 The failure to understand one’s obligations to secure proper licensing can have serious consequences.
-Therefore, one should always seek the guidance of a criminal defense lawyer before taking any action concerning potential firearms like BB guns or fake guns.
+Therefore, one should always seek the guidance of an Atlantic City weapons charge defense lawyer before taking any action concerning potential firearms like BB guns or fake guns.
 The lawyers of the Law Offices of John J. Zarych are available to answer any questions you may have regarding gun laws.
 If you’ve already been charged with a weapons crime, we can fight to protect you from the harsh potential penalties available under state law.
 Call (609) 616-4956 to schedule a free, no-obligation consultation.

 How Did the Charges Arise?

 The charges arose as part of filming for a movie in Woodbridge, NJ.
 The actor was apparently playing a bodyguard for a drug dealer in the film.
 The actors were attempting to depict a car-chase scene in a residential neighborhood.
 Apparently, the gunplay was a little too real for neighbors as someone called the police.